slayvi/cloudprogramming/README.md

 ## Tested OS
-The infrastructure was successfully tested with Windows 11 (WSL) and Fedora Linux 37 (Workstation Edition).
+The infrastructure was successfully tested with
+* Windows 11 with Debian for Windows Subsystem for Linux (WSL)
+* Fedora Linux 37 (Workstation Edition)

 ### Troubleshooting
-On Linux, you may run into some errors while setup the environment for Docker.
+* On Linux, you may run into some errors while setup the environment for Docker.
 What worked best for me is
 1) Changing the owner of the docker.sock file.
 2) Generate a gpg key on [Docker Hub](https://hub.docker.com/).
 3) If you still run into an error, try the following commands: